Visit our online resources library

 - Alzheimer’s Australia Victoria Society provides information and support groups for carers.

-- Australian Government website for carers includes a service finder, information on financial benefits and other assistance for carers
+- Australian Government website for carers includes information on financial benefits and other assistance for carers

 - Carers Victoria carer training sessions, a regular newsletter and information available in different languages.
 You can download a survival kit for young carers.
 Carer support groups are available and can provide social support, information and respite for the carer.
 Carer counselling service is also available between 9am-5pm by calling 1800 242 636.